1-4 DAYS IN DRESDEN ITINERARY

 Have you ever wondered about the abundance of palaces and castles in Saxony, particularly Dresden’s Royal Palace?
 Well, it has an intriguing history as the center of power for Saxon princes and kings!

-The castle complex we see today dates back to the 14th century, with its grand four-wing palace structure evolving in the 15th century.
+The castle complex dates back to the 14th century, with its grand four-wing palace structure evolving in the 15th century.

 Royal Palace, Church and more Theaterplatz in Dresden, Arzo Travels